 Explore the great outdoors at Ty Warner Park.
 Grab the tennis rackets and play a few matches.
 Play a game of volleyball in the sand court.
 Let the kids get some needed exercise on the giant playground.
 Enjoy a leisurely stroll on the walking path.
 Play some catch and practice batting on the baseball field.
 There are plenty of activities to experience at this park.

-DuPage is home to the first successful rail-to-trail conversion in the United States – the Illinois Prairie Path (IPP).
-The path spans over 40 miles in DuPage, and it is a main artery connecting communities, quaint downtowns, forest preserves and recreational trails.
+The first successful rail-to-trail conversion in the United States!
+The IPP path spans over 40 miles in DuPage, and it is a main artery connecting communities, quaint downtowns, forest preserves and recreational trails.
 Hop on the trail and enjoy a section of path, or embark on a longer journey as the IPP connects to the Great Western Trail to make a full loop.

 This is one of DuPage County’s surprisingly natural setting in the suburbs.
 The river flows calmly through scenic forest preserves with several easy access launch areas.
 The West Branch of the river provides a peaceful kayaking experience.
 On foot or boat, fishing is permitted along both West and East branches of the DuPage River.
 Pack a picnic and head out for an adventure that will have you feeling rejuvenated.